mk1859/seed_size/README.md

-Here we provide code for the preparation of the NGS figures for analysis of Arabidopsis seed size correlation with seed germination phenotypes.
+Here we provide code for the preparation of the NGS figures for analysis of Arabidopsis seed size correlation with seed transcriptomes.

 #### Load required R packages.